Summerside Western Capitals

+The Summerside Western Capitals are a junior ice hockey franchise of the Maritime Junior Hockey League (MHL) based in Summerside, Prince Edward Island.
+The club plays its home games at the Credit Union Place in Summerside.

 History

+Island Junior Hockey League (1973–1991)

 The Hemphill Pontiac Western Capitals began in the Island Junior Hockey League.
 Summerside is in the Western end of the province, & sometimes referred to as 'The Western Capital', thus the reference to 'western' in the original team name.
-The Capitals joined the MJAHL in 1991.
-They hosted the Centennial Cup 1989 on behalf of the IJHL.
+They hosted the 1989 Centennial Cup on behalf of the IJHL.
 This team was coached by former NHL coach, General Manager, & Team President of the Columbus Blue Jackets, Doug MacLean, a Summerside native.

-The 1996–97 Western Capitals created a come from behind, story book tale during the year.
-They were coached by current NHL coach and former Detroit Red Wings player, Gerard Gallant, and they dominated the MJAHL Roger Meek Division during the regular season.
-In the first round of the playoffs they routed the Restigouche River Rats in five games.
-They beat out the Charlottetown Abbies in the second round before going on to win the Callaghan Cup by clinching a seven-game league final in Dartmouth.
-Following the tough playoffs came a long bus trip to Brockville, Ont for the 1997 Fred Page Cup.
-The winner of that tournament advanced to the Royal Bank Cup, which the Capitals were hosting that year.
-They lost all 3 games in the round robin and were eliminated.